Victorine Spears Kinloch

-Victorine Spears Kinloch (1885 - 1951) was an African American suffragist who lived and worked in Rhode Island, New York, and California.
+Victorine Spears Kinloch (1885 - 1951) was an African-American suffragist who lived and worked in Rhode Island, New York, and California.
 Her sister Charlotta Bass is well known for her civil rights activities in Los Angeles.

 Biography

 Victorine Spears was born in 1885 in South Carolina.
-Her parents were Hiram and Kate Spears, a prominent Black family in the area.
-She was one of eleven children, along with her sister Charlotta Bass.
+Her parents were Hiram and Kate Spears, a prominent Black couple in the area.
+She and her sister Charlotta Bass were among the eleven children in the family.

-She moved from South Carolina to Providence, RI, with her sister Charlotta, and they lived with her brother Ellis Spears.
+As a young woman, she moved from South Carolina to Providence, RI, with her sister Charlotta.
+They lived with their brother Ellis Spears.

 Suffrage activism

 In 1916, Kinloch signed the Resolution of the RI Union Colored Women's Clubs Supporting the Federal Woman Suffrage Amendment.
 Her signature joined those of other Black women including Mary E. Jackson.

 She moved from Rhode Island to New York, New York around 1920.
 In New York, she worked as a dressmaker in a private shop and her husband Kinloch made cigars.

 She lived in New York until at least 1940.
 She was likely part of the NAACP, and highly involved in her community.
 She supported community efforts like fundraising for a Flood Relief Committee.
 She was part of the New Englanders club and planned or sponsored their events, and an officer of the Harlem Housewives League.

-She moved to California with her son and husband, near her sister Charlotta Bass.
+She moved to California with her son John and husband James, settling near her sister Charlotta Bass.
 Bass owned and operated the California Eagle, the first Black woman-owned newspaper in America.
 Bass did not have children and intended for her nephew John Kinloch to take over the paper when she retired.
 However, Kinloch died in Germany during World War II.